firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/max.md

 | :--------- | :--------------------------------------------------------|:------------------------------------------------------------|
 | `<expression>`  | The expression used to calculate the maximum values | Any |

-Valid values for the expression include a column name or functions that return a column name.

 ## Return Types
 Same as input type